sajithsajith/fastapi-sklearn-logistic-regression-demo/README.md

 ### **1. Upload Page**

-The user is greeted with a simple interface to upload their CSV file.
+The user is greeted with a simple interface to upload their CSV/XLSX file.

 ![Homepage](assets/homepage.png?raw=true)